 When you participate in a GVI education internship abroad, you’ll have access to experts in the teaching field in the form of both our field staff and local community educators.
 You’ll also receive training based on your internship location, as well as special courses to support your own professional development.

 GVI offers unpaid teaching internships.
 The program fees you pay will cover your accommodation, meals, training, equipment and in-country transport to and from projects.
 These fees are essential to ensure that we are able to work with and support local organisations and provide sustainable community development.
 These fees also cover the coursework and practical training that will help you achieve qualifications like a Community Development certificate from the University of Richmond, and a TEFL qualification.

 To find out more on this topic, check out the article: Why pay to volunteer abroad.

-A: Volunteers, interns and GVI staff come from all around the world and, as a result, have different backgrounds and cultural beliefs.
-You’ll meet and work with like-minded people from GVI as well as from the local community.
-And, it’s likely that you’ll leave your internship with new life-long friends.
+You’ll work with some amazing people from around the world, as well as local educators and community leaders.
+Volunteers, interns and GVI staff come from all around the world and, as a result, have different backgrounds and cultural beliefs.
+It’s likely that you’ll leave your internship with new life-long friends.

 As you look to plan your teaching internship, discuss your timeline with one of GVI’s friendly enrolment managers.
 They’ll be able to provide insight into local school holidays and closures.
 Some of our bases participate in holiday programming for children and community members during this time.
 For example, in Cape Town, South Africa, we run a library program during school holidays.